 Behind the altar, a rustle of heavy fabric.
 Sister Agatha emerged from the sacristy, her wimple slightly askew from hurried prayer.
 She froze mid-step, her hand flying to the wooden crucifix at her throat.
 The vampire’s head snapped toward her with the precision of a predator catching new scent.
 "Ah," she purred.
 "Dessert."

-:A vampire murders a parishioner in a church, tossing the victim's severed head at the priest's feet.
 She taunts the terrified priest about his overdue tithe before noticing Sister Agatha emerging from the sacristy, whom she immediately identifies as her next target.

 Sister Agatha’s scream barely had time to echo before the vampire’s fingers clamped around her throat, silencing her with a squeeze that crushed cartilage.
 The priest scrambled backward, overturning the chalice—consecrated wine splashed across the altar like cheap stage blood.
 The vampire dragged the nun by her wimple, the starched fabric tearing as easily as skin beneath a blade.